All Episodes

 We don't want thousands coming in.

-Reduction's good enough.
+No reduction is good enough.

-It has to be millions going.
+It has to be billions going.

-Anyway, Chronicle says, he said he won't revoke British citizenship, and by 2029, all of those he's referring to tackling will be protected.
+Anyway, Chronicle says he said he won't revoke British citizenship, and by 2029, all of those he's referring to tackling will be protected.

 Isn't there a contradiction there?